boldbug1/Socials-link-card/README.md

 Challenge by [Frontend Mentor](https://www.frontendmentor.io?ref=challenge)

-This readme is written by Microsoft Copilot AI
+This readme is written by Microsoft Copilot AI( I wrote this  intentionally)